Last Updated on 1 month ago by Admin

 3. Use two-factor authentication whenever possible.

-This can be in the form of a code sent to your email or phone, or using biometric technology such as fingerprints or facial recognition
+This could be a code sent to your email or phone, or using something like your fingerprint or face to confirm it’s you.

 Whenever possible, enable two-factor authentication on all of your accounts to add an extra layer of protection against doxxing attacks.